SethMalin/Process-Manager/README.md

 # Process-Manager
 Final project for Operating Systems course<br>
-Designed to demonstrate process scheduling on a CPU using first job first, round robin, and shortest job first methods<br>
+Designed to demonstrate process scheduling on a CPU using First Job First, Round Robin, and Shortest Job First methods<br>